Bible Study & Discussion

 We thank God for His blessing through our book studies and discussion of the relevant social issues and events of our days, as well as our learning of our Orthodox Saints and Feast Days.

-What We Are Studying This Fall!!!
+What We Are Studying This Term!!!

 St. Luke wrote his Gospel in the first century around 62-63 AD in Rome.
 He wrote under the guidance of the Apostle Paul.
 Also, Holy Tradition credits St. Luke with painting the first icons of the Virgin Mary, the Most Holy Theotokos – Mother of God.
 He carefully investigated the facts about the life of Christ, and made generous use of the oral tradition of the Church, and of what the Virgin Mary Herself directly told him while he was with her.